sinhp/Sina-Hazratpour/_posts/2017-06-24-Sir-Ralf-Dahrendorf.md

 So, I searched his name on Google and ended up watching one interview of him from the series _Conversations with History_ (video series on international affairs) hosted by UC Berkeley's Harry Kreisler recorded on April 4, 1989.
-His eloquence and breadth of knowledge are remarkable in this interview.
+His eloquence and breadth of knowledge are remarkable in [this interview][4].

-<iframe width="350" height="240" src="https://youtu.be/Yj5pVe6hOZo" frameborder="0" allowfullscreen></iframe>

 Ralf Gustav Dahrendorf was born in Hamburg on May 1 1929.
-In the summer of 1939 , His father, a former Social Democrat deputy in the Reichstag, like many other SDP MPs, was arrested by the Nazis when they came to power.
+In the summer of 1939, His father, a former Social Democrat deputy in the Reichstag, like many other SDP MPs, was arrested by the Nazis when they came to power.
 He was educated at the Heinrich-Hertz Oberschule, and was sent to a concentration camp at age fifteen, accused of anti-Nazi activities.
 According to the interview he luckily survived, and after the war enrolled at Hamburg University, where he read Classics and Philosophy.
 He became a doctor of philosophy and classics (PhD) in 1952, and after that he decided to go to London, to study sociology at LSE.